 They’re also small.
 That doesn’t matter when they work together but leaves them prone to overload if one is working harder than the rest.

-So if one of the group is overloaded relative to the others, it spells trouble.
+So if one of the deep hip external rotators is overloaded relative to the others, it spells trouble.

 Piriformis is the most prone to overload and pain.
 It’s also implicated in some forms of Sciatica.

-Remembering that these muscles don’t have a lot of length to begin with.
+Remembering that deep hip external rotator muscles don’t have a lot of length to begin with.
 The shortness causes additional restriction and further overwork, as the muscle activates to try and resist excessive stretch.